sayyid5416/generalpy/README.md

 ### 💠 `TaskList` class _(windows OS only)_
-  - Handles functions related to `tasklist` command of windows OS.
+  - Handles functions related to `tasklist` command.
   - Get running tasks/executables.
   - Check if an exe is running or not, or how many of it's instances are running.